 Today, as I scrolled through newsfeeds and watched the story unfold, my heart began to break.
 People were murdered for who they are.
 People were murdered for who I am.
 While I hide anxiously, while I keep my secrets and stay comfortable in my closet, people are dying.
 It’s disgusting.
 50 people died today, but how many have died in my lifetime for being part of the LGBTQ community?
 I have no idea, and I’m sure you don’t either.

 I have spent much of my life worried about how people would react to my coming out.
 “Will they still read my blog posts if they are not through the lens of a heterosexual woman?”
-“Would a Christian man marry me, knowing that I am also attracted to women?”
-These are just samples of the many questions that flow through my mind.
+This is just a sample of the many questions that flow through my mind.
 The truth is, my blog posts are saturated with Gospel Truth whether I am LGBTQ or not.
 The truth is, whether I marry a man or a woman, my spouse will have to accept my sexual identity (whatever that may be), because it is something that cannot be changed.
 The truth is, my peers don’t have to accept me, and some of them probably won’t.
 I have close friends that know me and love me and affirm me.
 I have close friends that disagree with me, and they still love me.
 I also have lost friendships over the years.
 I have learned (and am still learning) that my identity is Christ.
 I am learning that God loves me unconditionally and offers me freedom from the secrecy; God offers freedom from fear of abandonment from humans because He is the ultimate comfort that I should find my rest in.
 Most importantly, I have learned that silence is indeed deafening.
 My silence tells other LGBTQ Christians that they need to be silent as well.
 My silence agrees with the belief that I cannot love Christ with an identity that falls within the LGBTQ community.
 My silence allows acts of terror like the mass shooting in Florida to happen.
 I cannot be silent anymore.